Hash House Harriers: Symbols & Logos

 Many Hashes have their own logo for their own Kennel.
 There are even custom logos made for special events like the [Interhash].
 However, due to the running theme, there are many common symbols universally attributed to the Hash that can be seen across multiple items.
-One such traditional symbol is the outline of a human foot (or a pair), often including the phrase "On-On."
+One such traditional symbol is the outline of a human foot, often including the phrase "On-On."